Added to Cart!

 TV suppresses melatonin production and makes it harder for kids to fall asleep and stay asleep at night.

-6. Invest in blackout curtains
+6. Invest in blackout curtains.

-So her body will be fooled into sleeping longer.
+Her body will be fooled into sleeping longer.
 A bright room will lure anyone to wakefulness.

-7. Teach her to put herself back to sleep
+7. Teach her to put herself back to sleep.

-8. Teach her to sleep longer
+8. Teach her to sleep longer.

 I would never suggest you let your daughter CIO, and I have heard from many parents that CIO does not work in the morning because the child is too rested.
 But it may be that some gentle methods can help your daughter to keep herself asleep longer in the morning.
 Get a CD alarm clock and put her favorite music in it.
 Start by setting the alarm for 6 a.m.
 Tell your daughter that she needs to sleep all night.
 In the morning, the clock will play her music and you will come and get her.
 If she wakes up before 6am, go in and hug her and tell her that it is still night and she has to wait until the music comes on, and then you will get her.
 When the alarm goes off at 6am and the music plays, get her up.
 Once she is routinely sleeping till 6am, start adjusting the time by 5 minute increments until she is sleeping until 7 am.
 I realize that it will seem crazy to let the music wake her on a day when it seems she will actually sleep past 6am, so if you can get one that has a remote, and turn it off if your daughter is still asleep, that is of course the best scenario.
 Little ones love the reassurance that when the alarm goes off, mom appears, and many seem to regulate themselves to wake with the alarm.

-9. If you can't find an alarm clock with a remote that you can adjust from outside the room, you could try a visual cue
+9. If you can't find an alarm clock with a remote that you can adjust from outside the room, you could try a visual cue.

 10. Make sure she naps, so she isn't over-tired at night.